private-octopus/c4/doc/c4-design.md

 In particular, setting sensitivity to 1 if data rate is higher than 1000000B/s means that there is no sensitivity difference between connections running at rates higher than 8 Mbps (1MBps).
-We have a couple such test in our test suite with total capacity higher than 20Mbps, and for those tests the dependency on initial conditions remain.
+We have a couple of such tests in our test suite with total capacity higher than 20Mbps, and for those tests the dependency on initial conditions remain.
 We will revisit the definition of the curve, probably to have the sensitivity follow the logarithm of data rate.